-In addition to expanding the marina’s capacity, the city wants to upgrade the docks to meet climate resiliency guidelines and repair docks damaged from previous storms.
-The schematic design plan calls for the dock house to get an elevated addition with a public green roof, as well as ADA upgrades.
+In addition to expanding the marina’s capacity, the city wants to upgrade the docks to meet climate resiliency guidelines and repair those damaged from previous storms.
+Existing timber will be replaced with steel and concrete support structures, and the floating dock pilings and dock house structure will be elevated to protect against storm surge.
+A previous design plan called for the dock house to get an elevated addition with a public green roof.

 The project is part of a larger plan to reconstruct the West 79th Street rotunda and the surrounding area, which connects the neighborhood to the West Side Highway.
 The construction work, expected to take at least four years, will force UWS favorite Boat Basin Cafe to permanently shutter.